garussell/PresentMind-API/README.md

 `GET /api/v1/patients`: Retrieve a list of all patients.
 `GET /api/v1/patients/:id`: Retrieve details of a specific patient.
 `POST /api/v1/patients`: Create a new patient.
-`PUT /api/v1/patients/:id`: Update details of a specific patient.
+`PATCH /api/v1/patients/:id`: Update details of a specific patient.
 `DELETE /api/v1/patients/:id`: Delete a specific patient.

 Therapists: